AlviAhmed/LED_Business_Sign/README.md

 # Shift-Register-Sign
-Code used to control numerous leds for a business sign I am making
+Initially wanted to use code to control numerous leds for a business sign I am making

 I also have another version of this sign that runs solely on hardware and logic.
+This version of the sign works and links to videos are on my hackday.io

 All the files in this repository has been licensed under CC BY-NC-SA 4.0